 - Correct and incorrect answers, plus explanations of why they are correct/incorrect

 - Suggested further resources for more information

 In recent years, simulation has expanded beyond strictly surgical skills or emergency simulations to include many soft skills such as communication.
-When designed to assess the learner's performance, learning formats such as simulation or coaching/mentoring may be eligible for
+When designed to objectively assess the learner's performance, learning formats such as simulation or coaching/mentoring may be eligible.

 In a Performance Assessment program, participants practice skills while being observed and receive immediate feedback.
 A self-reflection tool is provided to them which allows them to design an action plan for ongoing practice, things they missed or that still need work.

 The program must include a plan for instructors to provide individualized feedback to the learners.
 The instructors need to know what to evaluate as they observe the learners, and be able to provide appropriate, constructive and timely feedback regarding competencies, skills and attitudes.
 Submit the tool or describe the process that facilitators will use to assess the participants’ skills.

 The reflective tool is used onsite by the learners to reflect and create an action plan to help them keep up or improve their skills, or to address barriers they might encounter in applying their new knowledge after the program.
 Instructors may assist or provide guidance in co-creating individuals’ action plans if required.
 The self-reflection tool is for the learners to use and does not need to be handed in to the instructors.
 See Reflective Tool template.